Ask a COVID-19 Question

-- Subways in Kyiv, Dnipro and Kharkiv are closed.
-All other city transport, including buses and trams, may carry no more than 10 passengers at one time.
+Subways in Kyiv, Dnipro and Kharkiv remain closed.
 City transport in Kyiv is limited to essential personnel with passes only.

-- Ukrzaliznytsia (Ukrainian Railways) suspended all domestic passenger transport.
-Further, regular and non-regular travels by autobus transport between cities is banned (private automobiles excluded).
+Ukrzaliznytsia (Ukrainian Railways) has suspended all domestic passenger transport.
+Regular and non-regular travels by autobus transport between cities is banned (private automobiles excluded).

 Entry and Exit Requirements:

 - All scheduled commercial international passenger services, including flights, trains and passenger buses to and from Ukraine are currently suspended.
-Airlines, including Ukraine International Airlines, have conducted repatriation flights on a rolling basis, with unpredictable schedules.
+Airlines, including Ukraine International Airlines and SkyUp, have conducted repatriation flights on a rolling basis, with unpredictable schedules.

 - All foreigners without residence permits are barred from entering Ukraine.

 - Starting April 6, all travelers, both Ukrainian citizens and foreigners, arriving in Ukraine will be required to undergo a 14-day supervised quarantine period.
 The quarantine can be done in a private residence after downloading a special smartphone monitoring application.